blue-smoke-media/BSM/trello-board.md

 Get it up and properly functioning.
 Get the "mini" cards at the bottom of the page on the index below the newest blog articles.

+**\***FIRSTLY!!!
+Please make a list of "ADD-ON Features" that we can use as additional sells and what you think we should charge for them.

 safari(?) breaking about our team photo